incapption/Shopify2GoogleShopping/README.md

 # Shopify2GoogleShopping
-This is a package to quickly create an XML file for Google Shopping from Shopify products.
+This is a package to quickly create a XML file for Google Shopping from Shopify products.

 ### Installation
 ```bash